workfloworchestrator/orchestrator-core/docs/architecture/application/forms.md

 ### auto field loader

-The auto field loader is for loading the correct field component in the form. it has switches that checks the field type and the field format, where you can add your custom field to.
+The auto field loader is for loading the correct field component in the form.
+It has switches that check the field type and the field format.
+You have to add your new form field here.

 for this example, we would need to add to a `ChooseUser` case to the String switch: